demon-xxi/ryft-apidemo/README.md

 ### Packaging and Maven

-All the dependencies are manages with Maven.
+All the dependencies are managed with Maven.
 On top of Spring, Wicket and Jetty the project also relies on
 * commons-lang and commons-io for convenience
 * [Jackson][9] to read/write JSON objects
 * [Log4j2][10] for logging